janv93/trading-view-bot/README.md

+This bot uses TradingView Pivot Reversal Strategy and Binance API.
+Check the _.env file and the following before you start running it.

 How to use:
 You will need Tradingview Alerts to be sent from the Pivot Reversal Strategy via Webhooks.
 Costs like 15 bucks a month.
 The alert message needs to have following parameters: